Meet the People Behind WEX

 Prior to joining WEX, Jenifer was vice president at Homesite Insurance Company, where she oversaw benefits, compensation, recruiting, and learning and development.
 Previously, she held roles of increasing responsibility at Chubb Insurance Company, as well as other companies in the insurance and financial industries.

+Jenifer is on the Junior Achievement board of directors for Maine as well as an active volunteer for the organization.
+She is MBTI certified (Myers-Briggs Type Indicator), PHR certified (Professional in Human Resources), and DDI certified (Development Dimensions International).
 She earned a bachelor’s degree in professional studies from Drexel University and is currently enrolled there in a master’s degree program.

-With more than two decades of leadership experience in the software and financial systems industries, Jeff is responsible for Evolution1’s large and growing healthcare market position, industry leading technology, and strong partner network.
+With more than two decades of leadership experience in the software and financial systems industries, Jeff is responsible for WEX Health’s large and growing healthcare market position, industry leading technology, and strong partner network.
 In this role, he brings an unparalleled level of industry experience and success in sales, marketing, customer service, product development, and partner leadership.